 USDA Civil Rights and ComplaintsU.S.
 Department of Agriculture (USDA) Food & Nutrition Service (FNS) policies and procedures about nondiscrimination in the administration of the child nutrition and food distribution programs.

 Agencies must include the most current version of the federal nondiscrimination statement in a prominent location in all public information releases, publications, and on posters concerning nutrition program activities, except menus.
-The current nondiscrimination statement, including the Spanish statement, can be found at the U.S. Department of Agriculture's Civil Rights Web page.
+The current nondiscrimination statement, including translations of the statement, can be found on the USDA Nondiscrimination Statement web page .

 - NSD Civil Rights and Complaints Handbook (DOCX)

-This handbook outlines the civil rights requirements for all agencies participating in the Child Nutrition Programs.
+This handbook outlines the civil rights requirements for all agencies participating in the Child Nutrition Programs (CNP).

 - And Justice for All Poster

-Complaints can be submitted to the NSD online by using the NSD Complaints Survey , or by contacting Heather Sashington, Civil Rights and Complaints Coordinator, by phone at 916-322-2135 or by e-mail at firstname.lastname@example.org.
+Complaints may be submitted to the NSD by contacting the Civil Rights and Complaints Coordinator by phone at 800-952-5609 or by email at email@example.com.
+For And Justice for All poster requests, please e-mail AJFAPosters@cde.ca.gov.

 - Quality Assurance Process